 Pattaya Beach Koh Lipe Hotels

 Pattaya Beach area has the majority of hotels on Koh Lipe.
 Some are directly on the beach (more expensive) and others are slightly further back off Walking Street (cheaper).

-Here are the best hotels on and around Pattaya, you can check prices by clicking on the hotel name:
+Here are the best hotels on and around Pattaya.
+Check availability and prices by clicking on the hotel name

 Sunrise Beach Koh Lipe Hotels